The Importance of a Good Password

 Why should my Exodus password be different than any other password?

 Actually, all your passwords should be different, as we discussed, but for now let's focus on your Exodus password.

-Your Exodus password protects your wealth by preventing anyone with access to your computer from opening Exodus and send out your money.
-This is extremely important if you live or work in a place where other people may access your desk while you not paying attention.
+Your Exodus password protects your wealth by preventing anyone with access to your computer from opening Exodus and sending out your money.
+This is extremely important if you live or work in a place where other people may access your desk while you are not paying attention.

-For those with earlier version of Exodus who crated an encrypted email backup link, your password is the decryption key.
+For those with earlier version of Exodus who created an encrypted email backup link, your password is the decryption key.
 This means that whoever has access to your backup link and your password can restore your wallet on any computer and access your funds.

 This makes it clear why your Exodus password needs to be unique.
 If your password is the same as your email or Facebook password, then whoever knows that can simply open Exodus and send your money to themselves.
 And remember: Blockchain transactions are irreversible.

 Additionally, the email backup link is worthless on its own, only the password enables the link to grant access to your funds.
 Unfortunately, though, online services get hacked all the time and login information stored on their servers, like emails and passwords, falls into the hands of the hackers.

 Exodus does not store any of your private information, which is why we can't recover your password.
 If our servers were to get hacked, the hackers would find nothing.

 The Chrome password manager conundrum

-If your password falls into the wrong hands and is the same or even similar to your Gmail password and you don't have 2FA enabled, then it's likely that the hackers willgot access to many more passwords.
+If your password falls into the wrong hands AND is the same or even similar to your Gmail password AND you don't have 2FA enabled, it's likely the hackers will be able to reveal all your passwords!